JustinLove/missile_command/README.md

 Nuke launchers will be registered when they are built.
 If you have a crash or otherwise miss an event, selecting a launcher will notice it.
 (The all button should find unregistered nukes)

 - Hover over a launcher to show it in the alert PIP.
+- Left-click to select a launcher.
+- Left box select to select multiple launchers.
-- Check the box if it's ready to fire.
+- Right-click the launcher if it's ready to fire.
 Sorry, the code can't tell you; use the hover to quickly check and update all you launchers.
 - "External site" button jumps to the launcher in the main view.
 - "Copy to PIP" button jumps to the launcher in the the PIP.
 - Close "x" button adds a "Remove" button to confirm removing a problem launcher from the list.
 Click the "x" again to cancel the remove action without confirming.